ventus-ag/docs/_docs/coretasks/Scaling.md

  **Let's see how it works on server side:**

-- Create Kubernetes cluster with existing parametrs (How to create Kubrnetes cluster you can see in this core task: <a href="http://docs.ventuscloud.eu/docs/coretasks/Kubernetes">Kubernetes cluster</a>):
+- Create Kubernetes cluster with existing parametrs (How to create Kubrnetes cluster you can see in this core task <a href="http://docs.ventuscloud.eu/docs/coretasks/Kubernetes">Kubernetes cluster</a>):

 ```
 Master count: 1